talsania/MedLabAI/readme.md

 MedLabAI analyzes blood test parameters to predict potential health conditions including diabetes, anemia, kidney disease, and infections.
 The system runs entirely offline with no external API dependencies.

+> Disclaimer: This application is for educational purposes only and should not be used for actual medical diagnosis.
+Always consult healthcare professionals for medical advice.
 ## ✨ Features

 - Predicts health conditions from blood test parameters